What Is It Like To Live In Vancouver BC

 As one of the leading industrial centers in the nation, Vancouver remains a prosperous place to find employment or start a business.
 Vancouver’s median total household income is $67,090.

 Depending on which part of Vancouver you move to, there are many private and public schools to choose from.
-You may want to do some research first to uncover the highest ranked schools in Vancouver, as this may help you identify the right neighborhood for your family.
+You may want to do some research first to uncover the highest-ranked schools in Vancouver, as this may help you identify the right neighbourhood for your family.

 - York House